-This contribution reports cross-checking results for contribution JVET-Q0125 on JC-CCALF with Alternative Filter Weight.
+This contribution reports cross-checking results for contribution JVET-Q0243 on Dependent Quantization using 4 or 8 quantization states.
 The cross-checking tests were performed for SDR CTCs, in AI, RA and LDB configurations.
 The results reportedly match those provided by the proponents for the tested configurations.
 Encoding/Decoding runtimes are reported to be of same order as the ones reported by the proponent.

 Introduction